gitcoinco/code_fund_ads/README.md

  ### Database

- - The database user needs permissions to execute DDL and create schema to support dynamic partition tables
+ - The database user requires permissions to execute DDL and create schema to support dynamic partition tables

 ## Candidates for GEM extraction